milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Rights.
 You have the right to request that we (i) disclose what personal data we collect, use, disclose, share, and sell, (ii) delete your personal data, (iii) correct your personal data, and (iv) restrict the use and disclosure of your sensitive data, and (v) opt-out of future “sharing” of personal data for targeted advertising purposes.
 You may make these requests yourself or through an authorized agent.
 If you use an authorized agent, we provide your agent with detailed guidance on how to exercise your privacy rights.

 Please see Your choices regarding our processing of your personal data section of the GitHub Privacy Statement for additional information on how to exercise these rights.
 You can use GitHub’s User Migration API to access and download your data.
-Learn more here.
+For more information, see "Requesting an archive of your personal account’s data."

 If you have a GitHub account, you must exercise your rights through the tools provided, which requires you to log in to your GitHub account.
 If you have an additional request or questions after logging in, you may contact GitHub at the address in the How to contact us section, including through our web form.